 - Make sure you can communicate why you want to make the change and what you’re excited about.

 As an employer, other points are important.
 If you receive an “atypical” CV, pay attention to the following:

 Which “hard skills” are really necessary for the employee to have from the start, and which can be learned on the job?

-- If the applicant’s educational and professional background show that they know how to learn and they show you that they are motivated, you should consider giving them the chance to learn the hard skills.
+- If the applicant’s educational and professional background shows that they know how to learn and they show you that they are motivated, you should consider giving them the chance to learn the hard skills.

-How important is “identical” past experience, does someone really need 5 to 10 years of experience in the same position that you are looking to fill?
+How important is “identical” past experience, does someone need 5 to 10 years of experience in the same position that you are looking to fill?

 - Most people looking to move jobs are looking to take the next step or find a new challenge.
 If they already have years of experience in the same role you are looking to fill, what exactly are you offering them?
 Where is the advancement or the challenge?
 You might consider expanding your definition of “relevant experience”.

 Are you underestimating the value of diverse experience or a team with diverse professional backgrounds?

 - An overly homogeneous team might cost you creative problem-solving.
 It can also cause you to miss out on an experience that you hadn’t even realised the relevance of.

 “While there are specific skills and knowledge that are important for certain careers, in my experience, there is rarely one right career path.
 It is important to recognise the value of diverse experience, motivation, and unique competencies.
 Your professional development, as a candidate, or the strength of your team, as an employer, can almost always benefit from diversity, different perspectives, and unique experience”.